Capillary Rise in Pipes with Variable Cross Section: Assumptions and local analysis

 Assuming that pressure field is stationary (independent of $t$), one arrives to the following approximation:

 This will be the only consequence of the local momentum balance law to be used in the sequel.

-As a final remark, let us note that the approximate velocity field \eqref{eq::VelocityFieldApprox} with the Poiseuille flow profile \eqref{eq::PoiseuilleFlow}, and the pressure field \eqref{eq::PressureField} do not satisfy the local form of the momentum balance law \eqref{eq::MomentumBalance}.
-Therefore, the next step will be the global analysis of the momentum balance.
+As a final remark, let us note that the velocity field \eqref{eq::VelocityFieldApprox} with the Poiseuille flow profile \eqref{eq::PoiseuilleFlow}, and the pressure field \eqref{eq::PressureField} represent only approximate solution of the local form of momentum balance law \eqref{eq::MomentumBalance}.
+Moreover, this solution still inherits field variables---velocity \eqref{eq::VelocityFieldApprox} depends on both time and space variables---and the model is still in the form of partial differential equation.
+To generalize the Washburn equation in the form of ODE, we have to pursue with a global analysis of mass and momentum balance.